PC-Admin/PC-Admins-Synapse-Setup-Guide-2/README.md

 You will need at least a 1GB VPS although I recommend 2GB for a small server.
 You will need a desired domain name.
 This guide will setup a Matrix service at ‘matrix.example.org’ with Riot-Web hosted through NGINX on the same server at ‘chat.example.org‘.
 While user IDs appear without the 'matrix.' like so: @user:example.org

-For a guide on how to make just a Matrix/Riot/Jitsi service on its own domain name please see: <original guide url>
+For a guide on how to make just a Matrix/Riot/Jitsi service on its own domain name please see: https://github.com/PC-Admin/PC-Admins-Synapse-Setup-Guide

 Join the discussion at: #synapsesetupguide:matrix.org if you get stuck or have an edit in mind.
 ***